ipatch/KegCop/README.md

 ## Build

-As of January 17, 2019, I'm building the **KegCop.app** with Xcode Version 10.1 (10B61) to build the app for iOS 9.3.x on an iPod Touch 5th generation model.
+As of August 29, 2019, I'm building **KegCop.app** using Xcode Version 10.1 (10B61) for iOS 9.3.x deployed to a iPod Touch 5th generation model.

-> The iPod Touch 5th Gen has the same screen size and specs as iPhone 5 and 5s, which is useful to know when building using the Simulator.
+> The iPod Touch 5th Gen has the same screen size and specs as iPhone 5 and 5s, which is useful to know when building using **Simulator.app**.

 <a id="license-and-copyright"></a>